derethan/RoastCard/README.md

 * Premade logs for easy reference, ideas, or just a quick print.
 * Build your own roast card by positioning and customizing premade items on a canvas.
 * Print, save, and load your card for future tweaks.
-* Basic Roast Tools Such as Log Chart and cupping score.
+* Basic Roast Tools Such as Log Chart. (more to come...)

 ## Motivation
 As a coffee enthusiast and craft roaster, I had always struggled to find a pre-made roasting log that I liked.
 Many of the available options required me to purchase a printed booklet.
 This often led me to hand-draw a card on paper or create something in Excel to suffice.
 When I embarked on my journey as a software developer with Get Coding, it provided an excellent opportunity to find a solution for a personal hobby and develop my first project simultaneously.
 Building the Roast Card web app was a fantastic experience that allowed me to strengthen my foundation in HTML, CSS, and JavaScript and prepared me to delve into the more advanced aspects of web development.